 I selected Stroud’s family style chicken dinner ($12.50).
 All dinners include salad or homemade chicken noodle soup, choice of potatoes, green beans, gravy and homemade cinnamon rolls.
 The portions could have fed three people, but I put up a good fight.

 According to the menu, “All chicken is pan-fried the old-fashioned way.
 It takes a little longer, but the flavor makes it worthwhile.”
 The family style chicken dinner includes 3 pieces of chicken: 1 large breast and 2 assorted (cook’s choice).
 I received a thigh and drumstick, which was fine, since I prefer dark meat.
-The golden bird could not have been improved.
+The bronzed bird could not have been better.
 The skin was crisp, locking in the poultry’s sweet juices.

 I was given a choice of potatoes: French fries, cottage fries or homemade mashed potatoes.
 I settled on fluffy mashed potatoes, which were accompanied by incredible pepper gravy.
 My friend John Schulian said that when he’s on his death bed, he wants the doctors to supply him with an IV drip of Stroud’s gravy.
 It took one spoonful to see why.

 The magicians in Stroud’s kitchen were even able to coax greatness from green beans, which were expertly cooked with chunks of pork.

 My brother, another Stroud’s veteran, raved about the cinnamon rolls, so I had big expectations.
 My waitress asked if I wanted them “Now or later?”
 I got both.
 I’m glad I didn’t wait.
 They were easily the best cinnamon rolls I’d eaten, ever.
 These cinnamon and sugar dusted beauties were phenomenal.
 And since they weren’t drowned in sickly-sweet melted icing, they weren’t heavy.